eliasdaler/ps1dev/README.md

 PS1 development experiments.

+See also: [psxtools](https://github.com/eliasdaler/psxtools) (to be incorporated into build process).

 # Current progress

 (Roll model is from Mega Man Legends 2 and is used temporarily until I make my own models)